potatoeggy/eifueo/docs/sph3u7.md

 An **acceleration-time graph** is similar to a velocity-time graph but replaces the velocity on the vertical axis with an object's acceleration instead.

-The area below an acceleration-time graph at a given time is equal to the velocity at that time.
+The area below an acceleration-time graph at a given time is equal to the change in velocity at that time.

 !!! note
     If there is any instantaneous jump on a position-, velocity-, or acceleration-time graph (which is impossible in reality but may be used to simplify matters), a dashed line must be used to connect the two sides to ensure that the line remains a function.